Approaching Risk From the Boardroom - The European Business Review

-By Franxcisco Vieira and Pedro B. Agua
+By Francisco Vieira and Pedro B. Agua

 Boards of directors have been forced to pay increased attention to organisational risk and due governance.
 It is intuitive that the risk focus from the boardroom is not exactly the same when it comes to the executive management, at least for intermediate management echelons.
 It is then legitimate to ask, “What makes the risk approach from the boardroom different?”
 This article discusses this from a holistic standpoint, the only one truly relevant for the boardroom.